5 Scientific Reasons Women Like Skinny Guys

 You don’t need big muscles to be attractive.

 Do girls like skinny guys?
-Take a look at the love lives and enamored fans of skinny celebrities like Adrien Brody, and Benedict Cumberbatch, and the answer is clear.
+Take a look at the love lives and enamored fans of skinny men like Adrien Brody and Benedict Cumberbatch, and the answer is clear.
 But if you’ve ever wondered how a gangly guy like Pete Davidson is attractive to women like Kim Kardashian, Ariana Grande, and Emily Ratajkowski, it’s not his sense of humor, charm, or even his bravado.
 So what makes skinny men attractive to women?

 In an era where men like Joe Rogan are accusing decidedly more swole celebrities like The Rock of steroid use, it makes sense why straight women are sick of watching these bros point their biceps at each other, and taking interest in a more understated approach.
 After all, there are a number of scientifically backed reasons why many women aren’t looking for a stereotypical hunk of beef, and might prefer a string bean instead.

 Here are five things that skinny men have going for them.

 Skinny Guys May Live Longer

 For women looking for a life partner, thin men may be the best long-term bet, especially since women outlive men by about five years on average.

 Although it’s true that being underweight is generally bad for longevity, thin guys aren’t necessarily underweight — they’re just not jacked.
 More importantly, there is evidence that guys who start off thin in young adulthood and then gradually increase their BMI with age, without ever becoming obese, tend to live the longest.
 It seems that naturally skinny men may have an edge when it comes to a slow burn in life…and perhaps love too.

 ...And That Might Be Because They Have A Genetic Advantage